Indeed, who despises the day of small things?….” Zechariah 4:10

 16 He who sat on the cloud thrust his sickle on the earth, and the earth was reaped.

-19 The angel thrust his sickle into the earth, and gathered the vintage of the earth, and threw it into the great wine press of the wrath of God.
-20 The wine press was trodden outside of the city, and blood came out of the wine press, as high as the bridle of a horse and as far as 200 miles.
+19 The angel thrust his sickle over the earth and gathered the grapes from the vineyard of the earth, and threw it into the great winepress of the wrath of God.
+20 The winepress was trodden outside of the city, and blood came out of the winepress, as high as the bridle of a horse and as far as 200 miles.

 A contemplation by David, when he was in the cave.
 A Prayer.